 1. Use dark glasses (shade number 1.7 to 3.0) to view inside the kiln through the peepholes when firing.
-(These are available from L&L).
 These will protect you from the radiant infrared radiation and will also protect your eyes in case the ceramic ware explodes.
 Do not use regular sunglasses for this - they are not designed to protect your eyes from this type of radiation.